-The Arts and Education Council serves as the base - the root, if you will - through which funding, training and collaboration happens for nearly 70 arts organizations that enrich the cultural landscape of St. Louis each year.
+The Arts and Education Council serves as the base - the root, if you will - through which funding, training and collaboration happens for more than 70 arts organizations that enrich the cultural landscape of St. Louis each year.

-To build appreciation, participation and support for arts and arts education through the St. Louis community.
+To build appreciation, participation and support for arts and arts education throughout the St. Louis community.